“Listen, there’s a hell of a good universe next door, let’s go!”

 Whether you hike independently or with a guide comes down to personal preference.
 We all have different motivations, family and work commitments, levels of fitness and experience.
 Ultimately, the most important thing is to go with an open mind.
 If you can put aside preconceived ideas and accept a place and its people on their terms rather than your own, chances are you are going to have a fantastic time no matter how you choose to hike.

 As a foreigner, you will usually be cut some slack in regards to your attire.
 Nonetheless, dressing in a culturally appropriate manner will go some way in helping you to gain the acceptance of your hosts.
 Remember first impressions matter.
 By not drawing attention to yourself you are making a conscious effort to adapt.
+Your efforts will be appreciated.

 Never take someone’s photo without first asking permission.
 Ask yourself how you would feel if complete strangers, who neither spoke your language nor seemed to have anything but a fleeting interest in your culture, came up to you at regular intervals and started snapping away before promptly marching off to find their next subject.
 The novelty would wear off pretty quickly, no?
 Would you feel as if the person taking the photos had any interest in your friendship?
-Click here for some interesting tips on photography in developing countries.

 When visiting Third World countries, many foreigners give out sweets, money and other gifts without a second thought to the long-term repercussions of their actions.
 Their mindset is: “I am only here for a short time, what harm can it do?”
 Such an attitude is short sighted.
 It doesn’t take long for begging to become endemic.
 If rural children know that they can make easy money simply by smiling and holding their hands out to foreign hikers, what’s to stop them from making it a full time career?
-In the case of sweets, many kids in these areas don’t have regular dental hygiene habits.
+In the case of sweets, many rural kids don’t have regular dental hygiene habits.
 In regards to other gifts, such as pens, often children are more likely to sell them than use them at school.

 So what to do?
 If you really want to make a contribution, one possibility is giving a donation direct to a local school.
 Another is actually volunteering at a charitable organization or NGO.
 A third is to simply make the effort to interact with and get to know some of the locals.
 Show your interest by spending time with them rather than handing out tokens.